How to Compile PHP Modules

 Step 1: Download the Source Code

-First, download the source package of the imagick
+First, download the source package for the imagick

 module from PECL.